-most rh- bloodline stems from arabic roots. so i can assume that my most recent ancient roots of my bloodline come from the druid-gaelic, arab ,uralic add mixture. from where it came before in very ancient times, in my research, i would say indonesia.
+most rh- bloodline stems from arabic roots. so i can assume that my most recent ancient roots of my bloodline come from the druid-gaelic, arab ,uralic add mixture.

 Junior Worldmark Encyclopedia of World Cultures